ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+have I grace in thine eyes, that thou
+tdiouldst take notice of me, seeing
+that I am a stranger?&quot; He returned
+the book pointing to the twelfth verse
 of the Third Epistle of John having
 many things to write with paper and
 ink, but I trust to come unto you, and